qBioTurin/epischool-abm/README.md

 - _fraction-of-vaccinated-teachers_: fraction of vaccinated teachers actually immunized.
 - _fraction-of-vaccinated-janitors_: fraction of vaccinated janitors actually immunized.
 - _vaccine-efficacy_: vaccine efficacy for vaccinated subjects.
-- _quarantine-policy_: we can use three diffentent _quarantine_ policies:
+- _quarantine-policy_: we can use three different _quarantine_ policies:
 	- Old policy (Piedmont): if we find an infected student in a classroom, we put the whole classroom in quarantine.
-	- November/December 2021 (Piedmont): if we find an infected student in a classroom, we put only this student in quarantine and we swab all the other students in the same classroom.
-If we find other _num-infected-needed-to-quarantine-whole-classroom_ - 1 infected students we put the whole classroom in quarantine, otherwise we'll swab again all the other students in the same classroom after _number-of-after-days-special-swab_ days.
+	- November/December 2021 (Piedmont): if we find an infected student in a classroom, we put only that student in quarantine and we test all the other students in the same classroom.
+If we find other _num-infected-needed-to-quarantine-whole-classroom_ - 1 infected students we put the whole classroom in quarantine; otherwise we will test again all the other students in the same classroom after _number-of-after-days-special-swab_ days.
 Again, if we find other _num-infected-needed-to-quarantine-whole-classroom_ - 1 infected we put the whole classroom in quarantine.
-	- January/February 2022 (Piedmont): if we find an infected student in a classroom, we put only this student in quarantine.
+	- January/February 2022 (Piedmont): if we find an infected student in a classroom, we put only that student in quarantine.
 - _num-infected-needed-to-quarantine-whole-classroom_: number of infected students needed to quarantine the whole classroom with the second _quarantine_ policy.
-- _number-of-after-days-special-swab_: number of days after that, with the second _quarantine_ policy, we swab again all the other students in the same classroom of the infected student that we found.
+- _number-of-after-days-special-swab_: number of days after that, with the second _quarantine_ policy, we test again all the other students in the same classroom of the infected student that we found.
 - _screening-policy_: infection control stategy (or screening policy); we consider four different screening policies:
 	- **A1**: all every week
 	- **D1**: 1/4 of the class every week, in rotation
 	- **D2**: 1/4 of the class every week, in rotation, spread over two days of the week
 	- **W0**: no screening
-- _first-day-of-week_: day of the week on which school's screening takes place; In the case of D2 policy, one half of the group is swabbed on this day.
+- _first-day-of-week_: day of the week on which school's screening takes place; In the case of D2 policy, one half of the group is tested on this day.
-- _second-day-of-week_: parameter used in the case of the D2 policy; the other half of the group is swabbed on this day.
+- _second-day-of-week_: parameter used in the case of the D2 policy; the other half of the group is tested on this day.
 - _screening-adhesion-%_: percentage of students' adhesion to the screening campaign.
 - _staggered-admissions?_: staggered admissions (with _num-groups_ groups).
 - _spaced-desks?_: spaced desks (social distancing).